maniospas/Blombly/docs/setup.md

 *Logical errors do not point to the exact position in the code but only at the expression being parsed.
 Follow the stack trace to the corresponding files for the full source code.*

-## What's next?

-Continue going through the language's documentation by clicking the navigation bar's "Next" button at the top.